 After Copacabana, this is by far the most popular urban beach.
-There might be crowds on holidays and weekends, yet it’s a fantastic place to feel Rio.
+There might be crowds on holidays and weekends, and you can’t really see the Christ the Redeemer statue, yet it’s a fantastic place to feel Rio.

 In essence, all tribes come here to enjoy the swaying palm trees guarding the soft sand stretch, from surfers to tourists and locals working out to beach vendors.

 Although its 2,6 km promenade has lots of places to enjoy the views, Posto 9 and Arpoador Rock remain local’s favorites.